KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 The Qbe engine supports spatial queries through a set of operators (that return true or false) or a set of functions (these usually return a measure).
 This feature is although available only when the Location Intelligence (LI) license is possessed and when data are stored in Oracle 12c database.
 It also fundamental that the Business Model has to be tagged as geographical model.
 You can refer to Meta Web Section to have details on how to set the geographical option using Knowage Meta.

 We suppose that we have a BM with geographical dimensions enabled (by a technical user).
-In this case the dimensions which has spatial fields are marked with the compass icon |image221|.
+In this case the dimensions which has spatial fields are marked with the compass icon |earthIcon|.
 Once the spatial dimension is expanded the fields are listed.
-Here there is no tracking symbol to distinguish between geographical attributes and the “normal” one.
+Here there is no tracking symbol to distiguish between geographical attributes and the “normal” one.
 Therefore it is very important that the user is previously informed of which fields has geometrical properties.

-.. |image221| image:: media/image217.png
+.. |earthIcon| image:: media/earthIcon.png
    :width: 30

 .. figure:: media/image218.png

     QbE spatial dimensions.

 After a first selection of fields, it is possible to add calculated fields.
-Click on the **Add calculated** option available on the query editor area as shown by the blue arrow in figure below.
-Note that a wizard opens: you can use this editor to insert a new field obtained through a finite sequence of operation on the selected fields.
-The circles of the next figure underline that the fields on which you can operate are the one previously selected via drag and drop (or by a simple click on the field).
+Click on the **Calculator** option available on the query editor area as shown by the blue arrow in figure below.
+Note that a wizard opens: you can use this editor to insert a new field obtained through a finite sequence of operation on the selected fields.The circles of the next figure underline that the fields on which you can operate are the one previously selected by a simple click on the field.

 .. _calculfldwizardspt:
 .. figure:: media/image219.png